vanmap/solutions-webappbuilder-widgets/ERG/README.md

 # Emergency Response Guide
 The Emergency Response Guide (ERG) widget allows users to determine potential hazards based on the type of chemical spill and user-selected location on the map.

+Update 2/21/2016: The ERG widget now references the ERG Guidebook 2016.
+Table 3 of the 2016 Guidebook is not implemented in this version of the widget.

 ## Sections
 * [Features](#features)
 * [Requirements](#requirements)